An Activist’s Guide to Information Security

 Ubuntu Linux is the base for Linux Mint and a company effort to build a user friendly version of Linux.
 It is itself based on one of the oldest community distributions, Debian.
 While the company behind it decides its direction, it still has a very strong community around it.

 - Installation: Make sure to save all your important data on some external medium (hard drive or stick) and get support from a computer geek if you can.
-It is usually possible to install Linux next to Windows, but expect the installation to overwrite everything.
-To get you started here is a guide to install Ubuntu from a USB drive that should also work with Linux Mint if you just download their files, and here is a video how to to install Linux Mint But first read the next paragraph…
+It is usually possible to install Linux next to Windows (dual boot), but expect the installation to overwrite everything.
+To get you started here is a guide to install Ubuntu from a USB drive that should also work with Linux Mint if you just download their files, and here is a video how to to install Linux Mint.
+But first read the next paragraph…

 There are three major ways to encrypt your data: